-In response to the guidance in Keeping Children Safe in Education (2024) the school has:
+In response to the guidance in Keeping Children Safe in Education (2025) and working together to improve school attendance, the school has:-

 - 1. Staff who understand what to do when children do not attend regularly and have unexplainable and/or persistent absences from education - 2.
 Appropriate policies, procedures and responses for students who go missing from education especially on repeat occasions and/or prolonged periods - 3.
 Staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage. - 4.
-Procedures to inform the local authority when we plan to take students off-roll when they: - leave school to be home educated - move away from the school's location - remain medically unfit beyond compulsory school age - are in custody for four months or more (and will not return to school afterwards); or - are permanently excluded
+Procedures to inform the local authority when we plan to take students off-roll when they: - leave school to be home educated (with the relevant safeguarding checks) - move away from the school's location - remain medically unfit beyond compulsory school age - are in custody for four months or more (and will not return to school afterwards); or - are permanently excluded